 The memorandum of association acts as the foundation of every company.
 It explains all the rules and bubbles powers of the owner in your systematic formal representation.
 It has a broad scope.
 As it is very important for every organisation, we will try to understand more about moa.
 Let us discuss the meaning of the memorandum of association and its aims, features, and many more.

 Memorandum of Association of a Company

-Memorandum of association of company deals with all aspects of that particular organization such as the operations delegation of duties and policies, principles, etc. The memorandum of association of any company is formed or designed by considering the objective of a particular firm.
-In the year 2013, section 399 of the companies act, designed to form an MOA, which is the public document and needs to get aware of this moa to all employees of an organization.
+Memorandum of association of the company deals with all aspects of that particular organisation such as the operations delegation of duties and policies, principles, etc. The memorandum of association of any company is formed or designed by considering the objective of a particular firm.
+In the year 2013, section 399 of the companies act, designed to form an MOA, which is the public document and needs to get aware of this moa to all employees of an organisation.

 What is Meant by MOA?

 The memorandum of association definition explains that all the powers and the rights should be mentioned in this public document and no one should depart from the contract as well as not to Violet the rules and regulations specified in the moa.
 If anyone violates, they can be termed as ultra vires of the company and immediately can void them.
 This is the simple and straight away definition of the memorandum of association of any company.
 It is completely under legal survival.
 All the papers are strictly verified and are tested by the moa in company law.

 Based on their form, there are five main types of memorandum of association and they are as follows: